Dedact/test-frontend-backbone/README.md

 - ...
 ```

-All learning material available in Learnbeat have one or more subjects attached.
+All learning material available in Learnbeat has one or more subjects attached.
 That makes filtering for learning material easy.

 ## Use case for this test